shreyanak/stormshelters/README.md

 * names of the team members

 Rohit Chawla

 Aaron Kulkarni

 John Smith

 Shreya Nakka

 Adriana Reyes

 * name of the project (alphanumeric, no spaces, max 32 chars; this will also be your URL)

-****
+StormShelters

 * the proposed project

-We are focusing on the homeless/low-income population in Harris County.
+We are focusing on the homeless population in Harris County.
 The area is extremely prone to natural disasters, weakening their infrastructure over time.
-Our site allows people in need of help, to be connected with people who want to.
+Our site allows people in need of help, to be connected with people who want to help.

 * URLs of at least three data sources that you will programmatically scrape using a RESTful API (be very sure about this)

 https://census.gov

 https://geohub.houstontx.gov/

 https://www.volunteerhub.com/